 Another important thing is we should not forget all the people in the world are part of one community, the human being.
 Regardless of all the things makes us different, we all share the same biology.
 Therefore, as a human everybody should try his/her best to do what he can to make the world a pleasant place for the others.
 Moreover, as it mentioned above, some of the negative results such as terrorism may directly affect the other nations including first world countries.

 To put everything in a nutshell, supporting the poor countries to make a better life for their people will cause several pleasant results not only domestically but in some cases internationally and more importantly, it all is justified by humanity.

 Sample Answer 2:

-Although there is wide disparity in the resources available to the people living in different countries, but, still I would argue that the government should be accountable for fulfilling its citizens day to day needs.
+Although there is a wide disparity in the resources available to the people living in different countries, still, I would argue that the government should be accountable for fulfilling its citizens day to day needs.

 [by Payal Garg]

 Sample Answer 3: